Can you tell us a bit about your family, kids, where you’re from etc

 Where’s your favourite place in the world?

-At home or relaxing in the summer holiday break at Lake Taupo with my family and close friends.
+In a work context, I love the anticipation of sitting in an auditorium while an orchestra tunes in preparation for a concert.
+For me, it’s strangely comforting and exciting.
+Personally, my favourite place is at home or relaxing during the summer holiday break at Lake Taupo with my family and close friends.
 Although, I do love Italy.

 What’s the best meal you have ever had?